direktt/direktt-plugin/guides/developer-guide.md

 - subtype (string)
   Currently supported: "buttons".

+- disabled (bool, optional)
+  - `true` Interactivity will be disabled
+  - `false` Buttons will be enabled

 - msgObj (array)
   An array of button definitions.
 Each entry is an object with:
   - txt (string) Text shown above the button.
   - label (string) Text shown on the button itself.
+  - accent (bool, optional) `true` indicates that the button should be colored in accent color
   - action (object) Direktt action object that defines what happens when the button is tapped.

 **Button Action Object**